crftwr/keyhac-mac/docs/api_reference.md

  Focus path string.

+---

 # <kbd>class</kbd> `ThreadedAction`
 Base class for threaded actions.

+To run a time consuming task as an output key action, you need to use threads.
+ThreadedAction helps to define threaded action classes easily.

-To define your own threaded action class, deribe the ThreadedAction and implement starting, run, and finished methods. run() is executed in a thread, and is for time consuming tasks. starting() and finished() are for light-weight tasks for before and after the time consuming task.
+To define your own threaded action class, derive the ThreadedAction class and implement starting(), run(), and finished() methods. run() is executed in a thread pool for time consuming tasks. starting() and finished() are for light-weight tasks  and they are executed before and after run().

 ### <kbd>method</kbd> `ThreadedAction.__init__`